A license agreement for each resource is entered into by and between the publisher/vendor and each of the subscribing consortium members.

 - a Walk-In User.

 Walk-In Users are persons who are allowed by the Institution to access its information services from computer terminals or otherwise within the physical premises of the Institution.
-For the avoidance of doubt, Walk-In Users may be given access to the Licensed Material by any wireless Secure Network.
+For the avoidance of doubt, Walk-In Users may be given access to the Licensed Material by any local wireless Network.
 Walk-In Users are not allowed off-site access to the Licensed Material.

 In case of cancellation, Consortium Luxembourg would like perpetual access to the subscribed content, either as a download or for a small hosting fee on the content provider’s site.